 - It can reasonably be considered as harassment of, insulting to, or likely to provoke or offend other people or organisations;

-- It includes any personal details or details of your NS&I accounts or investments;
+- It includes any personal details or details of your or anyone else's NS&I accounts or investments;

 - It speculates about the identity of any person or persons involved in fulfilling the role of Agent Million;